• Products

 Plus, it’s easier to develop rapport with their connection when business isn’t the discussion topic.

-Are You Wondering If This Is All Worth It?
+Are You Wondering if This Is All Worth It?

 True.
 It’s going to take some time and effort to gather all this data.
 But it’s necessary to have personal conversations that build emotional connections.
 A Harvard study found that emotionally connected customers are 52% more valuable than highly satisfied customers.
 Yes, you read that right: Emotionally connected customers are more likely to buy more from you and recommend you to their friends.